 - Prior experience with faculty development

-- Knowledge of current research, trends, and thinking on diversity and inclusion, particularly in higher-education settings
+- Knowledge of current research, trends, and thinking on anti-racism, diversity and inclusion, particularly in higher-education settings

 - Knowledge of current research, trends and thinking in higher education teaching and learning